James Craig (police chief): Chief of the Portland (Maine) Police Department (2009–11)

 From 2009 to 2011, Craig was police chief for the Portland Police Department in Portland, Maine, leaving the LAPD to take the appointment.
 Craig was the first Black chief in the history of the department.
 His annual salary in Portland ($91,000) was lower than his salary had been at the end of his LAPD career ($170,000).
-Additionally, Portland's department had fewer officer than the West Lost Angeles Area of the LAPD the Craig had previously headed.
+Additionally, Portland's department had fewer officers than the West Los Angeles Area of the LAPD the Craig had previously headed.

 When Craig was appointed, Portland had experienced growth in its Black population due to an influx of refugee populations from Sudan and Somalia, yet only had four black officers in a 122-officer department.
-Craig, as an African American chief, was regarded as lending credibility to the department's messaging on criticisms relating to racial disparity and its actions towards dressing them, which had increasing become a challenge for the department.
+Craig, as an African American chief, was regarded as lending credibility to the department's messaging on criticisms relating to racial disparity and its actions towards addressing them, which had increasing become a challenge for the department.
 Incidentally, only days before Craig was sworn-in as chief, an officer had controversially shot a member of the refugee population.
 During his tenure, a CompStat-style process was implemented in the department, emphasizing command accountability and problem-solving.
 Some who praise his tenure have characterized this as contributing to a 10% violent crime reduction in the city.
 Craig also established a "Chief’s Community Advisory Board" to advise the department's community policing efforts.

 One of Craig's responsibilities as chief was to approve concealed carry pistol licenses.
 He later recounted that it was during this time that his thinking on politics made him decide to privately identify as a Republican, as he believed Republicans more aligned with his newly-acquired strong support for individual rights to gun ownership, viewing commonplace gun ownership by law-abiding citizens to be a deterrent to crime.

 At the time he was chief in Portland, the federal government (under the early Obama Administration) and several state governments at the time were considering reducing sentences for some drug offenses as part of greater efforts to address racial disparities caused by sentencing.
 One such move under consideration at the time had been lowering the sentencing for certain crimes connected to crack cocaine (for which persons of color are a disproportionate share of convicts) to be more in-line with the less harsh penalties of similar crimes connected to powder cocaine.
 However, Craig instead advocated that rather than lower crack cocaine sentences, Maine should instead harshen its sentences for powder cocaine crimes and reclassify several misdemeanor crimes connected to powder cocaine as felony crimes.
 Craig's suggestion was derided by Stanley Gerzofsky (the Maine Senate chair of the Maine Legislature's Criminal Justice and Public Safety Committee), who opposed enhancing drug crimes and argued that past enhancement of drug crimes in Maine had resulted in an ongoing issue of over-incarceration.